skidvis/Midwest-Dev-Chat/README.markdown

   admin_email: # the email address of an admin who will get notified of a new member request
   sendgrid_user: # sendgrid username
   sendgrid_password: # sendgrid password
+  restricted_channels:
+  - # array items
+  - # of restricted channels
+  - # by channel.name

 test:
   secret_key_base: # all your base are belong to us, for tests.